Haseventeen/RWGenNet-MRANet/README.md

 In the generative task, the discriminator (`MultiScaleDiscriminator`) employs an ensemble of three `NLayerDiscriminator1D` instances with varying base channel capacities (`ndf`, `ndf*2`, `ndf*4`).
 This allows the model to scrutinize the generated 1D signals at different representation levels simultaneously.

 ### Data availability
-The collected multi-modal physiological signal datasets (ECG, SCG, and respiration) used in this study are available via GitHub at [你的GitHub链接].
+Data supporting the findings of this study are available within the paper and its supplementary information files.
 Further data that supports the plots within this paper and other findings of this study are available from the corresponding author upon request.
+The BIDMC Dataset is available at: https://physionet.org/content/bidmc/1.0.0/.
+The CapnoBase Dataset is available at: https://borealisdata.ca/dataverse/capnobase.
+The Fantasia Dataset is available at: https://physionet.org/content/fantasia/1.0.0/.

 ### Code availability
 The code used in this study is available via GitHub at https://github.com/Haseventeen/RWGenNet-MRANet.